Last updated on September 16th, 2020 at 11:20 am

 The best way to stand out is to show your patients that you care, ensure they don’t wait, and ensuring they understand why they need their treatment.
 I often hear from our clients that patients tell them, “Oh my gosh, no other dentist has ever explained things to me like this!
 I never realized how important my teeth were.
 Thank you for taking the time to talk with me!”
 That’s the kind of patient that will refer their friends and family.

 These are just four points you can use right now to start generating more new patients for your practice, but there is a lot more information I’d like you to have from our New Patient Workshop.
 We’ll give you different guidelines and tips to create a marketing plan that doesn’t break the bank and actually generates high-quality new patients for your practice.
-We deliver the workshop in 9 locations across the United States — you can read more about what the New Patient Workshop is and where they’re held here.
+We deliver the workshop in 9 locations across the United States — you can read more about what the New Patient Workshop is and where they’re held here or you can request more information by filling out the form below.